 Slow food is a good thing, especially when it comes to pizza dough.
-The best are prepared with a small amount of fresh yeast, with fermentation lasting up to 24 hours.
+The best are prepared with the smallest amount of yeast and therefore require fermentation lasting 24 hours or longer.
 What I cannot tolerate is slow eating of pizza.
 It must be consumed hot.

 Top 10 Pizzas in London

-Upon arriving for the first time at the original Franco Manca I asked a waitress to pinch me.
+Upon arriving for the first time at the original Franco Manca I was so excited I asked a waitress to pinch me.
 She said I would have to queue like everyone else.
-Happily the organic artisan pizzeria beneath the Brixton Market arcades and its then sub-£5 (now £5.80) Margherita were no dream.
-I soon discovered if there was any reality pinching to be done it should be of the fluffy, chewy, char-spotted cornicione that frames its ethereal pizzas.
-Conscientious sourcing is central to the laudable story line created by creator Giuseppe Mascoli, but he overreached in choosing a mozzarella blend from a domestic producer in Somerset.
-This British cheese solidifies in fast-drying patches over the Margherita, marring the interplay with the sweet Ligurian tomatoes and the thin, limp sourdough platform.
-Another worry is that the Franco Manco formula of very very slow fermentation and very very fast cooking requires great consistency in all conditions of preparation.
-But even when not at their very very best the pizzas things of beauty.
-We have Mascoli to thank for lifting the status of pizza in London from convenience food to art form.
+Happily the pizzeria beneath the Brixton Market arcades and its then sub-£5 (now £5.90) Margherita were no dream.
+I soon discovered if there was any reality pinching to be done it should be of the fluffy, chewy, char-spotted cornicione that frames its pliable crust.
+Conscientious sourcing is central to the story line created by Giuseppe Mascoli but he overreached in choosing a mozzarella blend from a Somerset producer.
+The British cheese solidifies in fast-drying patches over the Margherita, marring the interplay with what has become an absurdly thin layer of tomato spread over the sourdough platform.
+The concern with Franco Manco’s expansion is that not every new pizzaiolo at every new location will be up to the challenge inherent in slow fermentation and fast cooking.
+Even so, Franco Manco’s rapid growth must be viewed as a plus, bringing good pizza at a good price closer to more and more Londoners.

 Franco Manca Brixton, Unit 4, Market Row, Brixton, S9 – 020 7738 3021